Selsey: Early modern

+Modern

 At the beginning of the 19th century, Selsey opened its first school.
-In 1818 premises were granted to the Rector and churchwardens of Selsey which were "on trust to permit the premises to be used for a schoolhouse or free school, for the gratuitous education of such poor children belonging to the Parish of Selsey as the said trustees or successors may think proper."
-The school was eventually taken over by the local authority in 1937.
+In 1818 premises were granted to the Rector and churchwardens of Selsey which were "on trust to permit the premises to be used for a schoolhouse or free school, for the gratuitous education of such poor children belonging to the Parish of Selsey as the said trustees or successors may think proper."The school was eventually taken over by the local authority in 1937.

 Selsey was connected to Chichester from 1897 to 1935 by a rail link initially called the Hundred of Manhood and Selsey Tramway and later the West Sussex Railway.
 The light railway rolling stock was all second hand and not very reliable and the journey times lengthy.
 Various nicknames such as the "Selsey Snail" were attributed to the tram and comic postcards were issued reflecting its poor service.